wickenico/wickenico/README.md

 ### Hi there 👋 I am Nico!

-I am a software developer at [sevDesk](https://sevdesk.de) working with Kotlin, React and cloud-Nntvie technologies.
+I am a software developer at [sevDesk](https://sevdesk.de) working with Kotlin, React and cloud-native technologies.

 - 🌐 Visit my [porfolio website](https://nicowickersheim.dev) for complete background and contact.